 Direct measurement of soil properties and crop roots is slow and expensive, and soil agencies in Australia have been constrained to sample the landscape much less intensively than in comparable countries.
 Measurements of the soil’s water-holding capacity are particularly sparse.
 To compensate for the relative lack of direct measurements, Australia’s soil science community has developed strong expertise in inferring soil information, culminating in the release of the Soil and Landscape Grid of Australia (SLGA).

-Digiscape is using the SLGA to support improved modelling of crops, to inform management decision making and to enable accurate forecasting of yields.
-We know, though, that for some purposes it will not be accurate enough (for in-season decision making at the paddock scale, for example).
+We used the SLGA to support improved modelling of crops, to inform management decision making and to enable accurate forecasting of yields.
+We know, though, that for some purposes it is accurate enough (for in-season decision making at the paddock scale, for example).

 Improving Australia’s digital soil map

-New in-field and remotely-sensed data streams provide an opportunity for a new approach to predicting functional soil properties that will complement the spatial interpolations used to construct the SLGA.
-In Digiscape, we combine these new data with robust spatial and process-based inverse modelling approaches to enable prediction of functional soil properties.
+New in-field and remotely-sensed data streams provide an opportunity for a new approach to predicting functional soil properties that can complement the spatial interpolations used to construct the SLGA.
+In Digiscape, we combined these new data with robust spatial and process-based inverse modelling approaches to enable prediction of functional soil properties.
 These predictions are used to better constrain simulation modelling with quantified uncertainties.

-Our efforts so far have focused on prediction of the Plant Available Water Capacity (PAWC) of soils, that is the capacity of soils to store water for crops to use.
-Our process-based inverse modelling approach (using the agricultural systems modelling and simulations tool, APSIM) has demonstrated the potential to accurately predict PAWC.
-This is at paddock and sub-paddock scales across climatic regions with more than five years of crop yield data, together with management information.
-We’ve successfully predicted soil PAWC in case studies in Western Australia with actual wheat yields over 3-5 years.
+Our efforts so far focused on prediction of the Plant Available Water Capacity (PAWC) of soils, that is the capacity of soils to store water for crops to use.
+We developed a process-based inverse modelling approach to predict soil PAWC using the agricultural systems modelling and simulations tool, APSIM.
+The inverse modelling approach enabled prediction of PAWC at paddock and sub-paddock scales using crop yield, biomass or potentially remotely sensed vegetation indices, together with management information and climate data.

 Dr Enli Wang